 Learn about the newest geo-analytic tools and services.

-Learn the *DOs* and *DON'Ts* of a Successful Mobile Strategy.
 Mobile continues to be the hottest technology sector.
 The iPhone has reached 3 billion downloads.
 Android devices are now available on every major carrier in the United States.
 And the mobile web once again doubled last year.
-People and businesses are waking up to the reality that *mobile is the next big thing*.

 Google Places is a powerful and free solution for helping local businesses connect with customers.
 Through our tools for building out a business presence online and getting rated and reviewed through our local recommendation engine, we’re helping to make small businesses more discoverable to potential consumers.

-Nokia Keynote *This session sponsored by Nokia*
+*This session sponsored by Nokia*

 Newspapers once dominated location-based media.
 Now they have been lapped.
 Bill Jensen will discuss how Village Voice Media’s alternative brand has successfully transformed itself into a multi-platform, multi-revenue stream business—and how it’s not too late for daily newspapers and radio stations to do the same.